 Lowered immune system

 Have you ever wondered why fall and winter are peak times for colds and flu?
-The cells of the immune system contain vitamin D receptor which help to flip the switch and activate to help the body protect itself against foreign viral and bacterial invaders.
-But without adequate vitamin D levels, the immune system is not going to have the tools it needs to function optimally, and your immune system will not be strong enough to fight colds and flu.
-This is why there is an increase in “outbreaks” of cold and flu throughout the US every year in the fall when it begins to get dark earlier.
+The cells of the immune system contain vitamin D receptors.
+These receptors help the body protect itself against foreign viral and bacterial invaders.
+But without adequate vitamin D levels, the immune system is not going to have the tools it needs to function optimally.
+And your immune system will not be strong enough to fight colds and flu.
+This is why there is an increase in cold and flu throughout the US every year in the fall when it begins to get dark earlier.